aitesam961/ara-build-playground/readmeI.md

 **Please Note:** Ubuntu 22LTS is the only known env to have the maximum success and several issues arise with newer 24.04LTS (bender not available, some deps lib versions are different)
 ## 1 - Prerequisites

-The software packages used by `ara` including LLVM-toolchain, RISCV tools require following packages to be installed.
+The software packages used by `ara` including LLVM-toolchain, RISCV tools require the following packages to be installed.

 ```
 sudo apt-get install autoconf automake autotools-dev curl python3 python3-pip libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev ninja-build git cmake libglib2.0-dev libslirp-dev device-tree-compiler libboost-regex-dev libboost-system-dev